sagrawa4/Social-Network-MERN_FullStack/README.md

 - import the config
 - Create a payload that takes in the user id
 - Use jwt.sign(), to generate a token

+# Sending the token back to authenticate an access protected route
+- Create a custom Middleware - file name auth.js
+- Middle ware is a function with three paras(req,res,next)
+- we first check if the token is present or not in the req.header -if not, 401 generated
+-if yes, check if it is valid token, if not 401 is generted -if a valid token, can be checked using jwt.verify(token, config.get('jwtSecret));
+- set the req.user as decoded.user